Track and Trace (DHL Supply Chain)

 For Mobile and Desktop apps, T&T Service supports the Resource Owner Password OAuth 2.0 grant type.
 This password grant type is for highly trusted apps where resource owners share their credentials directly with the app.

-Resource Owner Password Grant Type Roles
+Resource Owner Password Grant Type Roles - OAuth 2.0

 The Resource Owner Password grant type uses the following roles: